-The Pantry is open every Saturday morning from 9:00 to 11:30 am.
+The Pantry is open for distribution every Saturday morning from 9:00 to 11:30 am.
 We give food to between 50 and 100 families each week.
 Families recieving food can come one time a month.

 Everyone is asked to bring NEW teddy bears to church to hug during the services and they are distributed to patients in Prince William Hospital for Valentine's Day.

 The mission of Operation Christmas Child is to demonstrate God's love in a tangible way to needy children around the world, and together with the local church worldwide, to share the Good News of Jesus Christ.